Can Narcissists Love: 10 Brutal Facts On Narcissistic Love

 Their desperate craving for attention, admiration, and validation causes them to disregard their partner’s needs and problems.

-6. They are always trying to manipulate you.
+6. They keep trying to manipulate you.

 Narcissists use love bombing to lure you into a relationship by pretending to be in love with you.